Bunsik: Is The ‘Viral’ Korean Street Food Worth It?

 Am I Going Back To Bunsik?

 The real question should be, will I ever not pass by when I’m in the city?
 When it comes to food I love, I have no self-control.
-The only thing I’m sure of with Bunsik being in my backyard now, is that my bank account is going to suffer immensely – but at the very least, I’ll be well-fed and happy right!?
+The only thing I’m sure of with Bunsik being in my backyard now is that my wallet is going to suffer immensely – but at the very least, I’ll be well-fed and happy right!?
+No regrets here!

 Rachy’s Rating: